Kingsford-Group/vsbo/README.md

 The detailed description of ALEBO can be found in `https://github.com/facebookresearch/alebo`.
 The dependencies required for ALEBO are already in the file `requirements.txt`.

-The detailed description of ALEBO can be found in `https://github.com/aminnayebi/HesBO`.
+The detailed description of HeSBO can be found in `https://github.com/aminnayebi/HesBO`.
 The dependencies required for HeSBO are already in the file `requirements.txt`.

 To run SAASBO, please download the source codes: `git clone https://github.com/martinjankowiak/saasbo.git`.
 The dependencies required for SAASBO are already in the file `requirements.txt`.